 What Happened

-My client was a young man who had been out celebrating a family member’s birthday.
+My client was a young man who had been out late one evening.
 It was a long night.
 On the way home, he passed out in the passenger seat.

-When they got back to the house, his girlfriend tried to wake him up.
-He came to confused and disoriented — he didn’t know where he was, and in that fog, he became worried about his son.
-He got out of the car and started yelling, running around the outside of the house looking for the boy — who was inside, fine.
+When they got back to the house, the woman who had been with him tried to wake him up.
+He came to confused and disoriented — he didn’t know where he was, and in that fog, he became worried about his child.
+He got out of the car and started yelling, running around the outside of the house looking for the child — who was inside, fine.

-A neighbor heard the commotion, watched through a window for a few minutes, and called 911.
-He reported a man and woman yelling at each other, chasing each other around the street, and said the man had taken a “wild swing” at the woman.
+A neighbor heard the commotion and called 911.
+The caller reported a man and woman yelling at each other, chasing each other around the street, and said the man had taken a “wild swing” at the woman.

-When police arrived, the responding officer wrote in his report that he had observed my client lunge and swing at his girlfriend with a closed fist and strike her with his arm and torso.
+When police arrived, the responding officer wrote in his report that he had observed my client lunge and swing with a closed fist and strike the woman with his arm and torso.
 My client was arrested for assault family violence.

-Then the officers interviewed the girlfriend.
-She told them clearly: he was drunk, confused, and scared about his son.
+Then the officers interviewed the complaining witness.
+She told them clearly: he was drunk, confused, and scared about his child.
 He had not struck her.
 He had not made any physical contact with her.

 How the Case Unfolded